The Zen Of Charcoal: How Charcoal Is Made And How Charcoal Works

 There are other good charcoals out there.
 I like Royal Oak, and Duraflame Real Hardwood Briquets.
 Wicked Good 100% All Natural Hardwood briquets are made from just char and starch.
 Alas they are not widely available.

-In Asia coconut wood, ground to sawdust is often compressed and extruded in 3" logs, then carbonized, and cut into briquets.
-Several brands are trying to crack the US market.
-They seemed to work just fine in my limited tests.
+In Asia, coconut wood, ground to sawdust is compressed and extruded in 3" diameter logs, then carbonized, and cut into briquets.
+And no, it doesn't taste like coconut.

 Charcoal is for heat, not flavor.
-If you want flavor, it will come from vaporized drippings, laden with fats, sugars, and proteins, or from wood thrown on the coals.
+If you want flavor, it will come from vaporized drippings, laden with fats, sugars, and proteins, or from wood thrown on the coals, not to mention spice rubs, injections, marinades, and sauces.
 Watch the superb closeup slowmo video at right from the food scientists at ChefSteps.

 This page was revised 5/24/2013